SNN-3D-ordering/nasnn/README.md

-# sosnn
+# nasnn
-_A self-ordering spiking neural network.
+_A neuron-arranging spiking neural network, an alternative neuron-arranging algorithm, and a spike distance metric for the whole network.
 Part of a project for the seminar "Diving into Neuromorphic Computing", summer semester of 2024, University of Osnabrück_

 ## Installation
 To install and run this project, follow these steps: